x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 4. Optionally, use the RedistributeActiveDatabases.ps1 script to rebalance the active database copies across the DAG.

-You can download the latest update for Exchange 2013 from the [Microsoft Download Center](http://www.microsoft.com/downloads).
+For more information about the latest Exchange updates, see [Exchange Server Updates: build numbers and release dates](https://technet.microsoft.com/library/hh135098.aspx).